danito-net/la8el/README.md

     wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/raspi-blinka.py
     sudo python3 raspi-blinka.py
     sudo pip3 install adafruit-circuitpython-rgb-display

 #### 1.9.
 Install basic tools for software development ####

+Notes:

+- For RasPiOS 2022-0404 the `libssl-dev` already installed by default, you can skip `sudo apt install libssl-dev` command
+- Please change every `make -j$(nproc)` into `make` if you want to use only 1 core of processor (slower but will avoid overheat that cause an error)

 Using the "terminal" application give the following commands: